 Bridges, roads, potholes — this is what usually comes to mind when people think of “infrastructure.”
 While fixing and rebuilding America’s infrastructure remains one of the greatest national challenges, the American Society of Civil Engineers (ASCE) has led the way for years in prioritizing and shaping the national discussion as to why investing in infrastructure can help the country lead into the 21st century.

-Every four years, the American Society of Civil Engineers’ (ASCE), which represents more than 150,000 members in 177 countries, puts together an Infrastructure Report Card for the United States to show the condition of America’s bridges, roads, ports, and 14 other categories.
+Every four years, ASCE, which represents more than 150,000 members in 177 countries, puts together an Infrastructure Report Card for the United States to show the condition of America’s bridges, roads, ports, and 14 other categories.
 They assign grades from A+ to F based on eight key criteria and then develop a set of specific recommendations to help raise those scores.
 The result is an award-winning report card that works as a hybrid of advocacy efforts, the utilization of technology solutions, and true data-driven lobbying.

 Need a campaign, like, yesterday?

 Creating an advocacy campaign has never been faster.

 On the ASCE Report Card website, those eager to take action can easily enter their name, address, and email, to be automatically matched to their lawmakers, including senators, representatives, state governor, and more.
 They can then use the pre-populated message from ASCE, or edit it to tell their own story to register concern about the infrastructure in their state, or the country as a whole.

 “Our grassroots team is a person and a half, so the ability to track legislation effectively and activate our key contacts is really important so that we can manage this large portfolio of issues.
 FiscalNote allows us to look at hundreds of bills all at once and get ahead of the threats to our industry,” according to Denecke.